 Monitoring a project baseline (including scope, schedule and cost baselines) helps project managers estimate the current state of a project to make sure that it’s on the right track.
 Therefore, a baseline makes it much easier to prevent your project from scope creep, significant delays or cost overrun.
 If baseline analysis reveals any weak points in a project, a project manager together with the project team will be able to take timely actions to avoid any bottlenecks or even project failure.

-Knowing the sources of possible risks and ways to respond to them will keep you prepared for any events that may occur to project’s scope, resources, time, or budget.
+Knowing the sources of possible risks and ways to respond to them will keep you prepared for any events that may occur to a project’s scope, resources, time, or budget.
 Preparing a risk management plan at the beginning will enable you to count on some extra costs that may be required in case something unexpected happens.
 A critical team member may fall ill, a piece of important equipment may break down, or a heavy rain may cause significant transportation delays – it’s better to be realistic and think of how you will respond to potential risks.

 Keep control of the project budget